husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/3-simple-kinematics-for-mobile-robot.md

 Then in visualized items list find position `Fixed Frame` and change it to `robot`.

-After this you should see an arrow representing position and orientation of your robot.
+After this is done, you should see an arrow representing position and orientation of your robot.
 Move your robot and observe as arrow changes its position.